michaelknigge/janel/README.md

     janel.classpath.jars.dir.recursive=${env.USER_DEFINED_JARS_FOLDER}

 in the LAP file.
 Now if the environment variable USER_DEFINED_JARS_FOLDER is not set, Janel will crash.
 My enhanced version fixes this bug.

+## Support of OpenJDK (HotSpot and OpenJ9)
+Janel will consider JVMs from Oracle and the JVMs releasd by [AdoptOpenJDK](https://adoptopenjdk.net/).

 ## Fix crash at startup if the bitness of the JVM and Janel does not match
 If you set the path of the JVM to be used, i. e. with